eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 == Upgrade Notice ==

 = 0.3 =
-Added plugin support for 6 more field: Link, Post Object, Page Link, Relationship, Taxonomy and User along with major refactory to improve code quality.
+Added plugin support for 6 more fields: Link, Post Object, Page Link, Relationship, Taxonomy and User along with major refactory to improve code quality.

 = 0.2 =
 Added support for the following field types Range, Image, File, oEmbed, Checkbox, Radio Button, Date Time Picker, Time Picker.
 The plugin now delegates all the database modifications to the dbDelta function.